 There are certain reasons or causes for seed dormancy.
 Mainly, seed dormancy results from one or a combination of several different reasons.
 Some major causes are described below:

-2. Impermeability of seed coats to oxygen: In many plants such as cocklebur (Xanthium), many grasses and some members of the family composite the seed dormancy results from the impermeability of the seed coats to oxygen.
-However, during the period of dormancy, the seeds coats gradually become more permeable to oxygen so that they may germinate afterwards.
+2. Impermeability of seed coats to oxygen: In many plants such as cocklebur (Xanthium), many types of grass, and some members of the family composite the seed dormancy results from the impermeability of the seed coats to oxygen.
+However, during the period of dormancy, the seeds’ coats gradually become more permeable to oxygen so that they may germinate afterward.

-3. Mechanically resistant seed coat: The seeds of certain weeds such as pigweed (Amaranthus), shepherd’s pursue (Capsella), winter plantain (Alisma) etc., remain dormant because their hard seed-coats prevent any appreciable expansion of the embryo.
-This dormancy may persist up to periods as long as 30 years in case of pigweed if the seeds remain saturated with water.
+3. Mechanically resistant seed coat: The seeds of certain weeds such as pigweed (Amaranthus), shepherds pursue (Capsella), winter plantain (Alisma), etc., remain dormant because their hard seed coats prevent any appreciable expansion of the embryo.
+This dormancy may persist for up to periods as long as 30 years in the case of pigweed if the seeds remain saturated with water.
 However, if the seed coats become dry and then again saturated with water, they are no longer able to resist the expansion of the embryo.
-The seed coats rupture and germination takes place.
+The seed coat rupture and germination take place.
 At higher temperatures (about 40°C) also the seed coats in pigweed become less resistant to pressure developed by the imbibitional forces in the embryo so that seed germination may take place.

 6. Germination inhibitors: Sometimes, the seed dormancy results due to the presence of certain germination inhibitors either in some parts of the seeds such as testa, endosperm, embryo or in structures surrounding them such as the juice or the pulp of the fruit (e.g., in tomato) and glumes (e.g., in oats).
 The molecular structures of some of the common natural germination inhibitors are given below-

-7. Low-temperature or chilling requirement: In certain plants such as apple, rose, peach etc., the seeds remain dormant after harvest in the autumn because they have a low temperature or chilling requirement for germination.
+7. Low-temperature or chilling requirement: In certain plants such as apples, roses, peaches, etc., the seeds remain dormant after harvest in the autumn because they have a low temperature or chilling requirement for germination.
 In nature, this requirement is fulfilled by the winter temperatures.
 In such cases, the seeds remain dormant throughout the winter season and germinate only in the following spring.

 The light sensitivity of many photoblastic seeds declines with age if they are kept in dark under dry storage conditions.